Airlines emerging from covid set to fly into fresh competition

-Airlines emerging from covid set to fly into fresh competition3 min read .
-Updated: 06 Apr 2022, 12:33 AM IST
+Airlines emerging from covid set to fly into fresh competition2 min read .
+12:33 AM IST

 - Indian airlines will incur losses of about $4 billion, excluding any adjustments, during FY22, said Capa India